 I continue to be amazed by how we are all so interconnected and how this manifests through something as seemingly simple and mundane as writing and commenting.

 Through a series of posts, I detailed out what I was realizing were the factors and reasons that led to the blockages in my throat chakra.
-And thanks to this reader, her comment made me read those posts again.
+And thanks to this reader, her comment made me reread those posts.

 Aligning With Truth was only a year old when I published that post.
 I was still feeling my way into the blogging world.
 Tiptoeing is more like it.

 I was experiencing writing blocks because I was so afraid of how the individuals involved in my stories and experiences would receive my writing.
-I was afraid I might offend them.
+I was worried I might offend them.

 I didn’t want to hurt their feelings or earn their ire.
 It was the farthest from my intention or desire.